FrauenLoop-Berlin/web201-summer2022-helloFlask/README.md

 pip3 install flask
 python web.py
 ```
-export PYTHONPATH="$PYTHONPATH:/home/mduhagon/flask-practice"

 ### Step 1: Convert initial web.py into a bit more complete app.py file / use flask run

 - By convention, Flask expects your app creation to happen in a file named app.py or wsgi.py.
 You can name it as you wish (we created our app in web.py for example) but that requires us to pass an extra param
-if we want to use the `flask run` commandm which is the standard way to run flask applications
+if we want to use the `flask run` command which is the standard way to run flask applications
 (we saw python app-file.py also works, but it is not so standard).

 - Also, we are going to tweak a little bit the structure of the app.py to